cKlee/ecpo/ecpo.md

 ![ECPO overview](ecpo.png)

-An Agent always holds a copy of a document called item.
-An item might have a [Chronology] which is related to other [Chronologies](#chronology) via the property [dct:hasPart].
+A thing (typically an iten [e.g see holding:Item](http://purl.org/ontology/holding#item)) might have a [Chronology] which is related to other [Chronologies](#chronology) via the property [dct:hasPart].
 While current [Chronologies](#chronology) should be instances of [CurrentChronology], closed [Chronologies](#chronology) should be instances of [ClosedChronology].

-While the property [hasChronology] states that the described units of the item are held by someone, the property [hasChronologyGap] states that the described units of the item are not held by someone.
+While the property [hasChronology] might state that the described units of the item are held by someone, the property [hasChronologyGap] might state that the described units of the item are not held by someone.

 In order to simply state that a Chronology is current or closed, one could easily relate an item with the individuals [Current] or [Closed] via the property [hasChronology], because they are instances of [CurrentChronology] or [ClosedChronology].